galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-no-eclipse.md

 ---
 path: "/docs/writing-own-tests/setting-up-galasa-project"
-title: "Setting up a Galasa project"
+title: "Setting up a Galasa project outside of Eclipse"
 ---

 In this section, you will learn how to set up a project directory to accommodate your own independent tests.
 The directory can then be imported into Eclipse.